ella-bailo/quiz-manager/readme.md

 ## Prerequisites
 You will need to have [docker](https://docs.docker.com/get-docker/) set up to run the database.

+## Node
+This app was built using node 14

+To check your node version:

+`node -v`

+To switch to version 14:

+`nvm use 14`

 ## Running

 first spin up the database: